 - Purchase orders or special reference numbers: These numbers are typically used by shippers and/ or consignees for the purposes of releasing orders for picking up or accepting them at delivery.

 In order to complete the accompanying section on your Bill of Lading, you will need to calculate your shipment’s NMFC Freight Class.
-As previously mentioned, most professional carriers will be able to help you with this by taking into account your shipment’s density, stowability, handling and liability.
-As any of these poses greater challenge or risk to the carrier, the freight class and cost of transportation also rise.
+As previously mentioned, most professional carriers will be able to help you with this by taking into account your shipment’s density, stowability, handling, and liability.
+If any of these pose greater challenge or risk to the carrier, the freight class and cost of transportation also rise.

 The manner in which your shipment is packed has a profound influence on both the pricing of your shipment and the reliability with which your shipment can be delivered.
 The following are some of the most common packaging options that you might choose for your next shipment.